 As a young student in China, Gao was a promising sprinter and long jumper.
-In college, he majored in physical education, completed his master’s degree, then worked as a sports journalist covering soccer for three years before coming to the United States for his Ph.D.
+In college, he majored in physical education, completed his master’s degree, then worked as a sports journalist covering soccer for three years earning his PhD.

 He quickly discovered his passion for research.
 At Louisiana State University, Gao completed his doctorate in kinesiology with a minor in experimental statistics.
 It was there he conducted research in public schools and was introduced to the rising problem of obesity in children.
 Obesity rates in Louisiana are high, especially at low-income schools.
 Finding ways to help children change harmful physical activity behaviors was a challenge.

 In Utah for his first faculty job, Gao discovered a strategy for creating change.
 A medical student wanted to collaborate with him to offer after-school physical activity programs for Latino children in urban public schools.
 Gao jumped at the chance.